deepfryed/swift-db-postgres/README.md

 ## Bind parameters and hstore operators

-Swift::DB::Postgres uses '?' as a bind parameter and replaces them with the '$' equivalents.
-This causes issues when you try to use the HStore '?' operator.
+`Swift::DB::Postgres` uses `?` as a bind parameter and replaces them with the `$` equivalents.
+This causes issues when you try to use the HStore `?` operator.
 You can permanently or temporarily disable the replacement strategy as below:

 ```ruby